tristanbatchler/tbat.me/_posts/2024-11-20-godot-golang-mmo-part-11.md

 redditurl:
 ---

 [Last time](/2024/11/18/godot-golang-mmo-part-10) we just finished adding the final features of our MMO.
 Now, with deployment right around the corner, we could **really** use some polish.
 In this part, we will be focusing solely on that: making the game look and feel as good as possible.
 That way, players will be more likely to stick around and enjoy the game.

+Each one of these sections could be technically be considered optional, and none of them will depend on each other, so feel free to pick and choose which ones are important to you, and don't feel the need to do them in any particular order.
 Let's get started!

 ## Disconnecting players